Louis de Buade de Frontenac

 Louis de Buade, Comte de Frontenac et de Palluau ([lwi də bɥad kɔ̃t də fʁɔ̃tənak e də palɥo]; 22 May 1622 – 28 November 1698) was a French soldier, courtier, and Governor General of New France in North America from 1672 to 1682, and again from 1689 to his death in 1698.
-He established a number of forts on the Great Lakes and engaged in a series of battles against the English and the Iroquois.
+He established a number of Forts on the Great Lakes and engaged in a series of battles against the English and the Iroquois.

-In his first term, he supported the expansion of the fur trade, establishing Fort Frontenac (in what is now Kingston, Ontario) and came into conflict with the other members of the Sovereign Council over its expansion and over the corvées required to build the new forts.
-In particular, despite the opposition of bishop François de Laval, he supported selling brandy to the aboriginal tribes, which Laval considered a mortal sin.
+In his first term, he supported the expansion of the fur trade, establishing Fort Frontenac (in what is now Kingston, Ontario) and came into conflict with the other members of the Sovereign Council over its expansion and over the corvée that were required to build the new forts.
+In particular, despite the opposition of Bishop François de Laval, he supported selling brandy to the aboriginal tribes, which Laval considered a mortal sin.
 The conflict with the Sovereign Council led to his recall in 1682.

 His second term was characterised by the defence of Quebec from an English invasion during King William's War, a successful campaign against Iroquois and English settlements that resulted in the elimination of the Iroquois threat against New France and a large expansion of the fur trade using Canadian coureurs des bois.
 He died before his second recall to France.

 Early life

 Frontenac was born in Saint-Germain-en-Laye, France, the son of Henri de Buade, colonel in the regiment of Navarre, and Anne Phélypeaux, daughter of Raymond Phélypeaux.
-The details of his early life are meager, as no trace of the Frontenac papers have been discovered.
+The details of his early life are meager, as no trace of the Frontenac papers has been discovered.
 The de Buades, however, were a family of distinction in the principality of Béarn.
 Antoine de Buade, seigneur de Frontenac, grandfather of the future governor of New France, attained eminence as a councilor of state under Henri IV; and his children were brought up with the dauphin, afterwards Louis XIII.

 Frontenac entered the army at an early age.
 In 1635 he began his military career and he served under the prince of Orange in Holland, and fought with credit and received many injuries during engagements in the Low Countries and in Italy.
 He was promoted to the rank of colonel in the regiment of Normandy in 1643, and three years later, after distinguishing himself at the siege of Orbetello, where he had an arm broken, he was made maréchal de camp.
 In the 17th century, warfare ceased during the winter months, and Frontenac, being a soldier, needed to keep occupied.
 Like many military officers, Frontenac took residence at the King's court.
 Such a lavish lifestyle proved to be costly, and his time at the King's court only led him to amass more debt.
-His growing debt led him to seek an Arrêt du Conseil d'état later in his life in order to protect his properties from his creditors who otherwise would have been able to seize them.
+His growing debt led him to seek an arrêt du Conseil d'état later in his life to protect his properties from his creditors, who otherwise would have been able to seize them.